Cryogenic VOC Recovery and Cryogenic Waste Gas Purification

 During production of chemicals or pharmaceutical agents, solvent-containing exhaust gases often escape from the reaction vessels.
 The displacement air from petrochemical tank farms often contains gasoline fumes, and HCFCs (Hydrochlorofluorocarbons) are released in the recycling of refrigerators.

-- Cost savings through recycling of the solvents
+• Cost savings through recycling of solvents

-- Compliance with the emission limit values (TA-Luft)
+• Compliance with national emission limit values

-- Pilot plants for customer trials
+• Cryogenic condensation pilot plants for customer trials

 • Individual cryogenic condensation package unit design

 • Experience in more than 80 cryogenic VOC recovery and cryogenic waste gas purification installations worldwide